hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Enclave Initialization and Registration

-**(Note that FPC Lite makes the simplifying assumption that, for each deployed FPC Chaincode, a single enclave is initialized and registered.)**
+**Note that our MVP of FPC Lite makes the simplifying assumption that, for each deployed FPC Chaincode, a single enclave is initialized and registered.
+The FPC Lite specification, though, support multiple enclave per chaincode.**

-The administrator of the peer hosting the FPC chaincode enclave is responsible for the initialization and registration of the enclave.
+The administrator of the peer hosting the FPC Chaincode enclave is responsible for the initialization and registration of the enclave.
 The operation is performed by executing the `initEnclave` admin command (see step 2. above).
 The command can be triggered through the FPC Client SDK (see [earlier Deployment Section](#deployment)).